stanete/stanete.github.io/_posts/2018-09-13-machine-learning-without-hype.md

 ## Gathering and preparing the data

-It is improbable (but not imposible) for us to develop new algorithms that improve existings results.
-But an algorithm without data isn't useful.
-An algorithm can achieve very different results depending on the structure of the data we feed it.
-That's why a big part of our job will be to gather and manipulate that data to suit our needs for certain algorithm.
+It is improbable (difficult but not imposible) for us to develop new types of models.
+However a model without data isn't useful.
+In most cases, a model won't be able to learn from completely arbitrary data.
+The data needs to be presented to the model in a way that will make the model’s job easier.
+A model can achieve very different results depending on the structure of the data it's fed with.
+That's why a big part of our job will be to gather and manipulate that data to suit the needs of a certain model.
 That is called *feature engineering*.
-A feature is any measure of our data.

 To get started we are going to use the dataset of the Iris flowers.
 This is a classic dataset from the 30s that has features about 3 subspecies of Iris flowers:

 ![iris_flowers](../images/iris_flowers.png)

-Nowadays, the different subspeciees of Iris flowers will be classified by their genomic blueprint but in the 30s, the DNA was not discovered yet.
-In the 30s we aould classify them by their morfology:
+Nowadays the different subspeciees of Iris flowers will be classified by their genomic blueprint but in the 30s the DNA was not discovered yet.
+So we would classify them by their morfology:

 - Sepal length (cm)
 - Sepal width (cm)